Stainless Steel Sinks – Can They Rust?

 - Always rinse cleaning products away thoroughly to keep them from drying on the surface and degrading the finish.

-- If your sink has yet to be used, but already displays small, scattered rust stains, Clean the sink immediately after installation.
+- If your sink has yet to be used and already contains tiny, scattered rust stains, clean it as soon after installation as feasible.